-Want to really connect with your clients, colleagues, boss or employees?
-Then communicate with them face-to-face.
+If you want to really connect with your clients, colleagues, boss and employees, then communicate with them face-to-face.

 Nowadays, there is a vast array of communication vehicles available to you at any time, most of them electronic.
 Think email, Facebook, LinkedIn, Twitter, texting, chat lines, voicemail, Skype, the list goes on and on.
 Do you find yourself overwhelmed and wondering which vehicle is best for you to connect with others?
 Truth is, there is no “best” one, just different ways.

 Are you wondering which communication vehicle to use?